exasol/azure-data-factory-functions/doc/user_guide.md

 as integration runtime, select the 'AutoResolveIntegrationRuntime',

-select your azure subscription and your azure function app url (both are dropdowns).
+select your Azure subscription and your Azure Function App url (both are dropdowns).

 The last thing you got to fill in is the 'Function key'.

- This key is used to prevent others from accessing your azure functions and to authenticate your requests from within azure data factory.
+ This key is used to prevent others from accessing your Azure functions and to authenticate your requests from within Azure Data Factory.

 You can find this key (or create an additional one) in your Function App under Settings: